Find Grad Schools

 19 Yearly Graduations

 Georgia State University is the 3rd most popular school in the nation for students seeking a master's degree in gerontology.
-Each year, around 36,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,158 per year, while in-state graduate students, on average, pay $7,164 per year.
-For the 2020-2021 academic year, 19 master's degrees were handed out to gerontology majors at Georgia State.
-Around 47% of these students were from an underrepresented racial-ethnic group, and 89% were women.
+During the most recent year for which we have data, 19 people received their master's degree in gerontology from Georgia State.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #4